loic-sharma/BaGet/docs/installation/gcp.md

-# Run BaGet on Google Cloud Platform
+# Run BaGetter on Google Cloud Platform

 !!! warning
     This page is a work in progress!